 Identifying financial resources, estimating costs, and developing strategies to meet these costs should be part of your plan to attend college.

-Download a copy of our financial guide, Money Matters: Helping You Pay For Your College Education (PDF*).
+Download a copy of our financial guide, Paying for College (PDF*).

 The following information will help you to discuss your finances: